marcbadger/aviary/bag_handling/README.md

 The basch scripts below contain example scripts for launching jobs with appropriate docker images, but if you want to modify them or learn more about how it works, refer to the cluster tutorials for [how to launch interactive and batch jobs](https://github.com/daniilidis-group/cluster_tutorials/tree/master/slurm_intro) and [how to launch jobs that require a docker image](https://github.com/daniilidis-group/cluster_tutorials/tree/master/pyxis).

 ## How to slice bags
 To slice bags, you need ROS, which means you need to start a job that runs inside a docker image that contains ROS.
 To slice bags, you do not need a GPU, so you do not need to ask for one.
-The bash script [sbatch_slice_bags_cluster.bash](sbatch_slice_bags_cluster.bash) tells sbatch to launch a job with 8 cpus, 32G of memory, that will last for 6 hours.
+The bash script [slice_bags_cluster_sbatch.bash](slice_bags_cluster_sbatch.bash) tells sbatch to launch a job with 8 cpus, 32G of memory, that will last for 6 hours.
 ```
 #SBATCH --cpus-per-task=8
 #SBATCH --mem=32G